Daniel-Fonseca-S/TSP-Java/README.md

 ## Overview 🔍

-This Java-based project aims to solve the **Traveling Salesman Problem (TSP)** using a parallelized approach with multithreading and the Partially Mapped Crossover (PMX) technique.
+This Java-based project is part of an experiment to evaluate the parallel performance between Java and Python programming languages, using an algorithm that aims to solve the **Traveling Salesman Problem (TSP)** with a multithreaded parallelized approach and the Partially Mapped Crossover (PMX) technique.
 The TSP is a classic optimization problem where the goal is to find the most efficient route that visits a set of cities exactly once and returns to the starting city.

 ---

-## Fork objectives 🚀
+## Project details 🚀

+This project was based of TSP-Java from Miguel Rôlo.
 The main goal of this fork is to adapt the original project to bea able to generate reports for a performance analysis between parallel capabilities in different programming languages.
-The main goal is to compare the performance of the Java version with the Python version.
+Comparing the performance of the Java version with the Python version.

 ---